 The ridge-nosed rattlesnake is also known as Willard’s rattlesnake, named after the person who discovered it, Frank Cottle Willard, in 1897.

-The ridge-nosed rattlesnake is quite small with a length of up to 2 feet.
+The ridge-nosed rattlesnake is relatively small, with a length of up to 2 feet.
 They have a dark brown color with horizontal stripes of white or pale colors.
 They can be identified by upturned scales along the sides of its nose, giving it the ridge-nosed name.

-They are quite rare to sight as they can only be found at higher altitudes in woodlands.
+They are pretty rare to sight as they can only be found at higher altitudes in woodlands.
 They can be found in Arizona and New Mexico.

-They eat a variety of food including birds, lizards, insects, and mammals.
+They eat various foods, including birds, lizards, insects, and mammals.

 The rock rattlesnake is a small snake that reaches about one foot long.
-They have been found in many different colors, and this depends on the area and habitat they are found.
+They have been found in many different colors, depending on the area and habitat they are found in.
 The rock rattlesnake is also known as the green rattlesnake and the blue rattlesnake.
 However, they often come in pink, light gray, and darker colors.

-They can be found in Arizona, New Mexico, and Texas, and are one of the least aggressive snakes on this list.
-They like to keep hidden, even keeping their tails from rattling unless they need to.
-However, due to living around rocks, many hikers get bitten every year by this species.
-Their venom can be dangerous but there is an antivenin available.
+They can be found in Arizona, New Mexico, and Texas and are among the least aggressive snakes on this list.
+They like to keep hidden, even keeping their tails from rattling unless needed.
+However, living around rocks, many hikers get bitten every year by this species.
+Their venom can be dangerous, but there is an antivenin available.

-The sidewinder rattlesnake gets its name from the way it moves across its habitat.
-The sidewinder doesnt move by sliding ahead like most snakes do, but instead uses parts of its body to move parts of its body sideways at the same time by lifting its body up.
+The sidewinder rattlesnake gets its name from how it moves across its habitat.
+The sidewinder doesn’t move by sliding ahead as most snakes do but instead uses parts of its body to move parts of its body sideways at the same time by lifting its body.

-The main reason for this type of locomotion is due to the habitat that it lives in.
-They are generally found in deserts in California, Nevada, Arizona, and Utah.
+The main reason for this type of locomotion is the habitat that it lives in.
+They are generally found in California, Nevada, Arizona, and Utah deserts.

-They grow up to 2 1/2 feet long and have a background of pink, gray, buff, or cream, with dorsal patterns.
+They grow up to 2 1/2 feet long and have a pink, gray, buff, or cream background with dorsal patterns.

-They are not as venomous as most other snakes on this list but can still cause a lot of pain and damage.
+They are not as venomous as most other snakes on this list but can still cause pain and damage.

 The speckled rattlesnake grows to about 3 feet and can be found in California, Utah, Arizona, and Nevada.
 Their habitat consists of rocky hillsides, canyons, and ledges which provide shelter.

-They feed primarily on mammals, but will also feed on birds and lizards.
-They have a tan, yellow, orange, cream, or bluish-gray background which often takes on the appearance of their rocky habitat.
-They have crossbands which may appear as blotches.
+They feed primarily on mammals but will also feed on birds and lizards.
+They have a tan, yellow, orange, cream, or bluish-gray background, which often takes on the appearance of their rocky habitat.
+They have crossbands that may appear as blotches.

-In the US the most feared rattlesnake is the Timber Rattlesnake (Crotalus Horridus).
-It has a wide-ranging habitat, from New England right down to Texas, and inland as far as Minnesota.
+In the U.S., the most feared rattlesnake is the Timber Rattlesnake (Crotalus Horridus).
+It has a wide-ranging habitat, from New England to Texas and inland as far as Minnesota.

 Usually growing up to about 2 feet, the twin-spotted rattlesnake can be identified by two rows of dorsal spots.

-Their habitats in Arizona consist of woodlands and forest, and prefer moist conditions.
+Their habitats in Arizona consist of woodlands and forests, and they prefer moist conditions.

 Western Diamondback Rattlesnake

-Western diamondback rattlesnakes cover an area in the southwest of the US and parts of Mexico.
-They can be recognized quite easily as they are usually a light tan color, with pale diamonds, which give way to black and white stripes near the rattle at the end of their tails.
+Western diamondback rattlesnakes cover an area in the southwest of the U.S. and parts of Mexico.
+They can be recognized quickly as they are usually a light tan color, with pale diamonds, which give way to black and white stripes near the rattle at the end of their tails.
 They have two diagonal, pale stripes on their cheek.
 Western

-Diamondbacks tend to be a little shorter than their eastern cousins, at growing to about 7 feet.
-The Western diamond rattlesnake is one of the most aggressive snakes on this list, often standing their ground.
+Diamondbacks tend to be shorter than their eastern cousins, growing to about 7 feet.
+The Western diamond rattlesnake is one of the most aggressive snakes on this list, often standing its ground.

-They fall foul to several predators including birds of prey including eagles and hawks, but also land mammals such as wild pigs and roadrunners.
+They fall foul to several predators, including birds of prey like eagles and hawks, and land mammals such as wild pigs and roadrunners.

-The western rattlesnake can be found in Alberta and Saskatchewan in Canada, and in the U.S. in Utah, Oregon, Washington, Idaho, North Dakota, South Dakota, Oregon, Nebraska, Wyoming, Kansas, Colorado, Texas, Oklahoma, and New Mexico.
+The western rattlesnake can be found in Alberta and Saskatchewan in Canada and the U.S. in Utah, Oregon, Washington, Idaho, North Dakota, South Dakota, Oregon, Nebraska, Wyoming, Kansas, Colorado, Texas, Oklahoma, and New Mexico.

-They an be found everywhere from prairies to evergreen forests, and can be found in bushes and trees.
-Their venom is powerful and they can use up to half their venom in a single bite.
+They can be found everywhere, from prairies to evergreen forests, and can be found in bushes and trees.
+Their venom is potent, and they can use up to half their venom in a single bite.

 TWO BONUS VIPERS

-Copperheads can be found across most of the eastern states of the US.
-They can be identified by the hourglass-shaped markings on their body, which gives them great camouflage.
+Copperheads can be found across most of the eastern states of the U.S. The hourglass-shaped markings can identify them on their bodies, giving them excellent camouflage.

 Usually, copperheads measure about 2 to 3 feet in length.
-They give no warning of their intention to attack, instead of adopting a frozen pose and stay silent.
-This means they are less likely to be spotted, and the unwary walker can easily step near one and suffer a bite as a result.
+They give no warning of their intention to attack instead of adopting a frozen pose and staying silent.
+This means they are less likely to be spotted, and the unwary walker can easily step near one and suffer a bite.
 Fortunately, their poison is weaker than other vipers, so deaths tend to be fewer.

 Cottonmouths are also known as water moccasins, and they can grow to four feet in length.
-Their body is thick and their head is a triangular shape.
-The white inside of its mouth gives it it’s named.
+Their body is thick, and their head is a triangular shape.
+The white inside of its mouth gives it its name.